New advances in universal approximation with neural networks of minimal width: Introduction

 \section{Introduction}

-\begin{justify} Feed-forward neural networks (FNNs) are compositions of affine transformations and activation functions, which are applied dimension-wise to their respective vector inputs.
-Their structure makes them adaptable to transform inputs of any given dimension into outputs of any desired dimension.
-As FNNs have achieved promising results in applications across many different areas related to the approximation of multidimensional functions, the question arises whether these results are based on the strong theoretical approximation capabilities of the model structure. \end{justify}
+Feedforward neural networks (FNNs) are compositions of affine transformations and activation functions applied component-wise to their inputs.
+Their structure allows them to transform inputs of any dimension into outputs of any desired dimension.
+Given the success of FNNs across diverse applications involving the approximation of multidimensional functions, a natural question is whether this success reflects strong theoretical approximation capabilities.

-\begin{justify} Indeed, this turned out to be true: a rich set of mathematical theorems, called \textit{universal approximation} (UAP) results, have been proven, demonstrating that FNNs with suitable activation functions can approximate key function classes used in practice, specifically continuous and \(L^p\) functions.
-Mathematically, universal approximation results characterize the closure of a function class, corresponding to the neural network architecture, with respect to a chosen norm.
-This is usually either an \(L^p\) norm with \(p\in[1,\infty)\) for classes of \(L^p\) integrable functions, or the supremum norm for continuous functions on bounded sets.
-Usually, the corresponding function classes are restricted to arbitrary compact subsets of the input space.
-For example, if a neural network architecture is a \(L^p\) \textit{universal approximator}, then the closure of the function class with respect to the \(L^p\) norm describing all possible architecture configurations, restricted to a compact set \(\mathcal{K}\), is a superset of all \(L^p\) functions restricted to \(\mathcal{K}\).
-Similarly, we call a function class a uniform universal approximator if its closure, with respect to the supremum norm, contains the target function class of continuous functions.
-If the approximation holds not only on compact sets but on the entire input space, it is referred to as a \textit{global universal approximation} result. \end{justify}
+Indeed, this turns out to be true: a rich body of mathematical results, known as \textit{universal approximation} (UA) theorems, demonstrates that FNNs with suitable activation functions can approximate key function classes used in practice, specifically continuous and \(L^p\) functions.
+Mathematically, universal approximation results characterize the closure of a function class corresponding to a neural network architecture with respect to a chosen norm.
+This is typically either an \(L^p\) norm with \(p\in[1,\infty)\) for \(L^p\) integrable functions, or the supremum norm for continuous functions.
+Usually, the function classes are restricted to compact subsets of the input space.
+For instance, if a neural network architecture is an \(L^p\) \textit{universal approximator}, then for any compact set \(\mathcal{K}\), the \(L^p\)-closure of the functions realizable by the architecture contains all \(L^p\) functions on \(\mathcal{K}\).
+Similarly, we call a function class a \textit{uniform universal approximator} if its closure with respect to the supremum norm contains all continuous functions.
+If the approximation holds on the entire input space rather than just compact sets, it is referred to as \textit{global universal approximation}.